mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 ### Alternative Courses of Events

 - If the student is not logged in, they are prompted to do so before being allowed to select a project
-- If the student does not meet the eligibility requirements for a project they have selected, they are informed by a message and advised to select a different project

 <a name="student-selects-project-exception"></a>
 ### Exception Case
+- student cancels if they change their mind once they are prompted to confirm
+- If the student does not meet the eligibility requirements for a project they have selected, they are informed by a message and advised to select a different project